consistent-milk12/docs-md/generated_docs/serde_core/de/index.md

 - `fn deserialize_tuple<V>(self, len: usize, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`

-  Hint that the `Deserialize` type is expecting a sequence of values and
+  Hint that the `Deserialize` type is expecting a sequence of values and knows how many values there are without looking at the serialized data.

 - `fn deserialize_tuple_struct<V>(self, name: &'static str, len: usize, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`

-  Hint that the `Deserialize` type is expecting a tuple struct with a
+  Hint that the `Deserialize` type is expecting a tuple struct with a particular name and number of fields.

 - `fn deserialize_map<V>(self, visitor: V) -> Result<<V as >::Value, <Self as >::Error>`